 Sometimes I make Ham and Split Pea Soup with 2 bones which gives more meat and you can make a larger quantity.
 You can easily adjust this recipe by adding another 4 cups or so of water and increasing the amount of onion, carrot and celery.
 Also you will need another cup of dried split peas.
 But this recipe is perfect for one good ham bone and conveniently a 450 g package of split peas is just right.

 Once you have removed the fat, dice some onion, carrot and celery.
 This is the flavour base for most soups and stews.
 It’s called a mirepoix.

 Add to the broth and bring to a simmer.
 Taste and season with salt and pepper.
 I like to add a spoonful of dried chicken stock which helps give it a bit more flavour.
 And a few sprigs of fresh thyme makes it perfect.
 No need to remove the tiny leaves, they will fall off and incorporate into the soup as it cooks.
 Then you just remove the stems before serving.
 And remove the bay leaves.
 You aren’t supposed to eat them!
 I don’t think….

 Rinse your dried split peas and drain.
-Add them to the pot and let simmer for about an hour.
+The package advises you to check for dirt or foreign material.
+I’m happy to report I have never found anything suspicious in a package of split peas.
+Add them to the pot and leave it to simmer for about an hour.
 Split peas are actually legumes which are high in protein and fibre.
 They’re also low in fat.
 They break down after about an hour of cooking and thicken the soup.

-It’s done when the peas are soft and the soup is very thick.
+The Ham and Split Pea Soup is ready when the peas are soft and the soup is thick.